bittivirta/filereport/README.md

 ## License

-This repository is licensed under proprietary license, which means that you are not allowed to copy, modify or redistribute the repository without a written permission from Bittivirta.

-Forking this repository is NOT allowed and all code changes has to be done by creating a branch to this repository and creating a pull request.
-Making changes to the main branch is not allowed.
+This repository is licensed under GNU General Public License v3.0.
+See the [LICENSE](LICENSE) file for more information.

+License: GPL-3.0-only

 ## Contributing

-You can contribute to the repository by creating a branch and then pull request to this repository.
-The pull request will be reviewed by other staff member and merged to the main, production branch if it is accepted.

-If you see any errors or would like to suggest something in the repository, please create an issue to this repository or contact Bittivirta directly.
+Feel free to contribute to this project by creating a pull request.
+The project is open source and we welcome all contributions.
+We use [Conventional Commits](https://www.conventionalcommits.org/) and [Gitmoji](https://gitmoji.dev/) for commit messages.
+Please follow these conventions when creating commits.